Twinkzzzzz/MeanSE/README.md

 * `--force_model_type` defines whether the appointed checkpoint is a `flow` model or a `meanflow` model.
 It can be ignored since `meanse/inference.py` automatically detects the model type of the checkpoint.
 We provide this argument for special needs.

 * `--nfe` specifies the number of function evaluations in the inference stage.

+---
+*MeanSE is developed based on the open-source code framework provided by [Urgent 2026 Challenge](https://github.com/urgent-challenge/urgent2026_challenge_track1)*